 Your real estate agent will help you accumulate a list of prospective homes available in your target neighborhood, and you’ll go to each home for a preliminary tour.
 This might involve going to open houses, or you might go on a private tour.
 This is often the most fun and engaging part of the home buying process.

 When you’re in each house, you’ll want to take notes of what you like, what you dislike, and things you’d want to change.
 Your agent will typically point out some observations while you’re in each home as well.
-Pay attention to things like how much of the outside noises carry through to the inside of the home.
+Pay attention to things like how much of the outside noises carry through to the inside of the house.
 Is the master bedroom located in a more private region of the home, or is it in an area close to the public section?
-If you plan on having a garden, does the yard receive sufficient sunlight, or is most of it in the shade during the brightest part of the day?
 If possible, you should also visit the neighborhood during different parts of the day and evening, to get a general idea of the traffic and neighborhood ambiance.

-Mortgage Application—It’s Time For Financing So I Can Buy That!
+Step Seven: Mortgage Application—It’s Time for Financing So I Can Buy That!